PhilSchaechter/face_vectors/README.md

 # face_vectors
 Python service to detect faces and their time sequences in a video clip.
-There is a dockerfile which should build this porperly, and when run will expose an endpoint on port 5000.
+There is a dockerfile which should build this properly, and when run will expose an endpoint on port 5000.
 The extracted face vectors are stored in chromaDB, which lets us query for other "close" faces frame-by-frame.
 Simple debugging output displays the detected frames and which faceIDs are detected in each.